RetireJS/retire.js/repository/README.md

   - Severity (align with CVE or GHSA if possible)
   - CWE
   - At least one identifier which is either `CVE`, `githubID`, `pr` or `issue` (see file for examples).
+- Ranges are the vulnerable ranges.
   - If no lower bound is known, then drop atOrAbove.
   - If no upper bound is known then insert "999.0.0".